sayali1711/Stock_predictor/README.md

 # Stock_predictor
-Website Created along with the Team Members For Hackathon
+Website Created along with a Team Member For Hackathon